scraed/CharacteristicGuidanceWebUI/README.md

 - Improved sample generation control at large-scale guidance
 - Compatible with existing sampling methods

-For a detailed overview of features and previews, please visit our project website: [CharacteristicGuidanceWebUI Project Website](https://scraed.github.io/CharacteristicGuidance/).
+For a detailed overview of features and previews, please visit our project website: [Characteristic Guidance Project Website](https://scraed.github.io/CharacteristicGuidance/).

 ## Installation
 Follow these steps to install the CharacteristicGuidanceWebUI extension: